What is System Architecture AN-RAX?

 The C-DOT 256P AN-RAX has been designed by reconfiguring the basic building block used in higher capacity systems of the C-DOT DSS family.
 The system is highly modular and flexible to the changing technology.
 The software is structured and clear interfaces exist between hardware and software.
 The redundancy of critical circuitry and exhaustive set of diagnostic schemes ensure high system reliability.

 SYSTEM HARDWARE BLOCKS (REFER FIG. 3.1 & 3.2)

 All subscriber lines are interfaced to the system through the Terminal Interface cards (LCC, CCM).
 Each terminal interface card caters to 8 terminations.
 Four such cards form a Terminal Group.
-There are 32 such terminal interface cards; sixteen in each frame (C-DOT 256P AN-RAX has a two frame implementation.
-The top frame is called ‘Slave Frame’ and bottom frame is called ‘Master Frame’).
+There are 32 such terminal interface cards; sixteen in each frame (C-DOT 256P AN-RAX has a two-frame implementation.
+The top frame is called ‘Slave Frame’ and the bottom frame is called ‘Master Frame’).

 - Terminal Group (TG)

-Complete hardware of AN-RAX including PDP apart from the main card assembly are all housed in AN-RAX cabinet.
+Complete hardware of AN-RAX including PDP apart from the main card assembly is all housed in the AN-RAX cabinet.

 The distribution is as follows :

 AN-RAX Controller Card (ARC) = 2 Nos.

 RAX Terminal Tester Card (RTC) = 1 No.